New Zealand Party: Decline

-Some commentators see the modern ACT New Zealand party as being the successor of the New Zealand Party, and Bob Jones is counted among ACT's supporters.
+Some commentators see the modern ACT New Zealand party as being the successor of the New Zealand Party, and Bob Jones was counted among ACT's supporters.
 Not everyone would agree with the link, however, and there are a number of notable differences in policy between the two.
 For example, ACT's foreign and defence policies are directly contrary to New Zealand Party policy, with ACT advocating increased defence expenditure and the strengthening of traditional alliances.
-Even as of October 2020, ACT has never won as many votes as the New Zealand Party gained in 1984.
+It was not until 2023 that ACT won more votes than the New Zealand Party did in 1984.